Alberto Pelaez Serrano

 Both of his extreme cycling events were fundraisers for farm animal sanctuaries.
 Over the two events, Alberto and his friends raised €11,000, which he is very pleased with.

 With so much achieved, it is perhaps not surprising that Alberto doesn’t have his veganism challenged.
 He is also part of a growing vegan movement in Spain.

-“Fortunately, I have many vegan friends who train along with me and may others who aren’t vegan but they do not see it as an issue, due to our good results in training and in races.”
+“Fortunately, I have many vegan friends who train along with me.
+An there are many others who aren’t vegan but do not see it as an issue, due to our good results in training and in races.”